-- Seniors - Price TBC but there will be an additional £2 for non-BO members
+- Seniors - £8 but there will be an additional £2 for non-BO members

-SI card (not SIACs) hire - £1, note that there will be a £30 charge for lost SI cards
+SI cards (not SIACs) will be available for hire at £1 for both pre-entered and EOD runners, note that there will be a £30 charge for lost SI cards.

-Since this is a Lake District woodland area in winter all runners should dress appropriately and must carry a whistle and it may be compulsory to carry a cagoule and a whistle must be carried.
+Since this is a Lake District woodland area in winter all runners should dress appropriately and must carry a whistle.
+It may be compulsory to carry or wear a cagoule.

 Contacts / Officials

 Planner: Cliff Etherden